mulieriq/Erlang/README.md

-# Learnin Erlang For Backend Development
+# Learning Erlang For Backend Development

 Quick Start On Erlang